lerenn/asyncapi-codegen/README.md

 ### Logging

+You can have 2 types of logging:
+* **Controller logging**: logs the internal operations of the controller (subscription, malformed messages, etc);
+* **Publication/Reception logging**: logs every publication or reception of messages.

-#### Enable logging
+#### Controller logging

-To enable logging, the only thing you have to do is to set a logger to your controller with the function `SetLogger()`:
+To log internal operation of the controller, the only thing you have to do is to set a logger to your controller with the function `SetLogger()`:

 ```golang
 // Create a new app controller with a NATS controller for example